-Fire sirens have always been tested weekly and residents are used to regularly hearing the siren at the fixed testing times.
-Until April 1975, the siren was tested at 8.00 p.m. every Tuesday.
-After complaints from residents with young children, the testing time was changed to 10.00 a.m. on Sundays.
-This time conflicted with the St. Mary's bells that were rung at the same time, and the time was changed to 9.50 a.m. on Sunday.
+Fire sirens have always been tested on a weekly basis and residents are used to regularly hearing the siren at the fixed testing times.
+Until April 1975, the siren was tested at 8.00 pm. every Tuesday.
+After complaints from residents with young children, the testing time was changed to 10.00 am. on Sundays.
+This time conflicted with the St. Mary's bells that were rung at the same time, and the time was changed to 9.50 am. on Sunday.

-The original siren was to alert Brigade members, as well as the community, to incidents.
+The original use of the siren was to alert Brigade members, as well as the community, to incidents.
 Developments in Brigade communication meant that the siren was no longer needed to alert Brigade members of an incident.
-The introduction of pagers in the 1980s started the move of directly contacting Brigade members.
+The introduction of pagers in the 1980's started the move of directly contacting Brigade members.
 Some residents also complained that the noise of the siren was a nuisance.
-In the 1990s, the siren use was completely stopped.
+In the 1990's, the siren use was completely stopped.

-After the disastrous fires in Feb 2009, using

-sirens to alert communities, in particular localities, was recommended by the Royal Commission into the bushfires.
-Consequently, in 2013, The Basin Fire Brigade siren was reintroduced.
+After the disastrous fires in Feb 2009, the use of sirens to alert communities, in particular localities, was recommended by the Royal Commission into the bushfires.
+Consequently, in 2013, the use of The Basin Fire Brigade siren was reintroduced.
 The siren may sound for up to 90 seconds to indicate the Brigade has responded to an emergency incident nearby.
 A prolonged, five minute signal indicates that a current emergency has been identified in the local area and people should seek further information.
-Also, the siren is tested every Sunday morning at 10.00 a.m.
+In addition, the siren is tested every Sunday morning at 10.00 am.

-Mobile phones, the internet and social media have dramatically changed the way people get information about incidents that may affect them.
+Mobile phones, the internet and social media have dramatically changed the way people obtain information about incidents that may affect them.
 Information can sometimes be obtained faster from other mediums than fire or other services can report them.
 Cheap and sophisticated scanners that can monitor CFA radio frequencies can also be used.

-The introduction of smartphones has changed the way fires are managed.
+The introduction of smart phones has changed the way fires are managed.
 Applications such as BART (Broadcast Alert Respond Turnout) allow participants to respond faster, communicate better and work smarter.